-- ➤ To communicate the Town's values to developers, potential residents, and other governmental agencies. - ➤ To maintain, periodically evaluate, and update sound land use policies that enhance, preserve, conserve, and improve the livability of the Town. - > To promote awareness of the vital role long-term planning has in shaping the future growth of the community. - > To update the Unified Land Development Regulations to reflect prevailing policy direction on various lifestyle issues - ➤ Continue to facilitate and comply with specified departmental performance measures of the Town's Strategic Plan.
+- To communicate the Town's values to developers, potential residents, and other governmental agencies. - > To maintain, periodically evaluate, and update sound land use policies that enhance, preserve, conserve, and improve the livability of the Town. - To promote awareness of the vital role long-term planning has in shaping the future growth of the community. - To update the land development regulations to be consistent with changes to the Comprehensive Plan - Continue to facilitate and comply with specified departmental performance measures of the Town's Strategic Plan.